 New drivers may make mistakes behind the wheel, simply because they lack driving experience.
 In general, though, many driving errors can be traced to inattention, recklessness, and dangerous behaviors like driving under the influence of drugs and alcohol.

-Some car accidents don’t cause injury, or cause only minor scrapes.
+Costs associated with a car crash can be significant.
+Aside from vehicle damage, there may be other types of property loss.
+Some car accidents don’t cause injury, or they cause only minor scrapes.
 But some car crash injuries can be severe and require emergency medical treatment, surgery, or long-term care.
 Those injuries include:

 - Whiplash – This neck injury occurs when the head is suddenly thrust forward and back, and it occurs primarily in rear-end collisions.
-Whiplash may cause neck pain, headaches, dizziness, stiffness – and in extreme cases, it may cause memory loss, depression, and sleep disturbances.
+Whiplash may cause neck pain, headaches, dizziness, stiffness – and, in extreme cases, it may cause memory loss, depression, and sleep disturbances.

 - Head injuries – The motion that causes whiplash can also cause head injuries, when the brain suddenly shifts position.
 Commonly, these injuries cause concussion, which is characterized by confusion, agitation, and slight memory loss.
 More severe injuries can occur when a person’s head hits a window or dashboard.
 A brain injury resulting from a car accident could cause loss of consciousness, seizures, coma, long-term cognitive impairment, and a change in – or loss of – the ability to smell and taste.